 Computer-Aided Mechanical Engineering Design

 To design and build a human-powered vehicle that can move in any direction while facing any direction and achieve a zero-turn radius.
 Vehicles were also required to fit within a 3'x3'x3' box and weigh less than 75 pounds.
+They were put to the test by completing the 3 courses below.

 My team's final vehicle, named mitt rOMNI, features a drive system inspired by a handcar mechanism.
 It uses pedals to power a 3-bar linkage system that turns a set of sprockets to drive one of the front wheels while the other rotates passively.
 The pedals were offset by 90 degrees to prevent stalling at the top and bottom of each stroke.
 The front driver can move both forward and backwards, and this combined with two rear caster wheels allows our vehicle to achieve omnidirectionality.